 When you get injured, your first priority should be to get medical treatment.
 The next should be to find a personal injury lawyer if your injury was the result of negligence or was the fault of someone else.

 While you can navigate the insurance process on your own, you’ll often get a much larger settlement when you hire an attorney.
 Experienced lawyers know how to handle insurance companies and negotiate the amount you deserve to cover your medical bills, loss of income, and pain and suffering.

 Keep reading to learn how to choose a lawyer for your personal injury case.

 1. Consider Your Specific Needs

 Consider your specific type of personal injury and the amount of experience the attorney has in that area.
 For example, you might need a slip and fall lawyer if that describes your type of injury.
+Or, if you’re wondering what to do after a back injury at work, you’ll want to find a lawyer that specializes in this type of scenario.
 If your injury was due to negligent security, find an attorney with experience handling similar cases.

 You’ll have a much better shot at winning your case and getting a larger settlement when your attorney has experience in the specific type of injury or accident you experienced.

 2. Check on Experience

 Lots of attorneys advertise their personal injury services, but that doesn’t mean they’re truly experienced in the field.
 If someone calls themselves a wrongful death lawyer but has only handled one or two wrongful death cases, they don’t get much experience in the field.